lrvideckis/programming_team_code/tests/README.md

 ## Linting
 All of this *only* runs on `*.test.cpp` files in [online_judge_tests/](online_judge_tests/) (thus also *included* `*.hpp` files in [library/](../library/)).
   - Reason: `*.hpp` files don't have includes (because CP) which the linters need.
 Also this way incentivizes adding tests.
-BTW kactl addresses this problem by [copying around / modifying](https://github.com/kth-competitive-programming/kactl/blob/main/doc/scripts/test-compiles.sh)  header files which I think is :vomiting_face:.
+FWIW kactl addresses this problem by [copying around / modifying](https://github.com/kth-competitive-programming/kactl/blob/main/doc/scripts/test-compiles.sh) header files.
   - see `make print_untested_files` for `*.hpp` files which are not included by any `*.test.cpp` file.